 1. Make good local food fairly-priced, convenient and accessible for more people

 We want to take local food to more people, working with others to increase direct sales of local food from 0.2% to 10% or more.
-Cultivate will take local food on the road with the VegVan mobile greengrocery, running pop-up markets in neighbourhoods and workplaces in and around Oxford.
-In addition we will enter into partnerships to supply forward-looking restaurants and caterers.
+Cultivate will take local food to the community with markets stalls and bike deliveries from online orders.

 2. Support the growth of ecologically-friendly and sustainable farming

 We need to encourage ecological farming and provide more models of how it can be done.
-The VegVan and Cultivate Online only stock produce that we are happy has been produced under such conditions and by working with other local organic producers we will strengthen the network for a local agrarian renaissance.
+We only stock produce that we are happy has been produced under such conditions and by working with other local organic producers we will strengthen the network for a local agrarian renaissance.